 Numerous regulations could apply to your industry, depending on the work you do and the dangers of your job.
 Therefore, your supervisor, employer, or human resources personnel should be well-versed in safety rules for your industry.

 Your Rights Under OSHA

 As an employee, you have the right to work in an environment that is sanitary, safe, and non-toxic.
-Should you suffer an injury due to a failure to adhere to OSHA’s requirements to provide such a workplace, the negligent party could be liable for your injuries.
+Should you suffer an injury due to failure to adhere to OSHA’s requirements to provide such a workplace, the negligent party could be liable for your injuries.
 A negligent or otherwise legally liable party, in this case, could include a property owner, general contractor, or another third party.

 Remedies That Might Accompany a Reported OSHA Violation

 Filing a claim based on an OSHA violation usually includes reporting the violation to the agency.
 In some cases, you might want to report a safety hazard to OSHA regardless of the severity of your injuries.

 When a worker reports an OSHA safety violation, any of several remedies might come into play: